Professor of Management Science and Engineering

-- Kidney Exchange in Dynamic Sparse Heterogeneous Pools, with Patrick Jaillet and Vahideh Manshadi (abstract in EC 13), R&R at Management Science.
+- Kidney Exchange in Dynamic Sparse Heterogeneous Pools, with Patrick Jaillet and Vahideh Manshadi (abstract in EC 13), Technical report.

-The Need for (Long) Chains in Eidney Exchange, with David Gamarnik, Michael A. Rees and Alvin E. Roth, R&R at Operations Research.
+The Need for (Long) Chains in Kidney Exchange, with David Gamarnik, Michael A. Rees and Alvin E. Roth, R&R at Operations Research.

 - Ascending Unit Demand Auctions with Budget Limits, with Mark Braverman and Avinatan Hassidim, Technical report.